MaxSauerbrey/Frontend-Mentor-Order-Summary-Component/README.md

 ### What I learned

 Learned and implemented Sass - variables, mixins.
-Working with Mobile first workflow is better for faster development.I also implemented BEM for better code understanding.
+Working with Mobile first workflow is better for faster development.
+I also implemented BEM for better code understanding.

 ### Continued development